galenlim/hackthebox-htb-writeups/sauna.md

 * Names of staff we can use to construct a username list.

 ## Enumerating Kerberos Usernames

+If you're new to Keberos, this is an [excellent introduction](https://www.roguelynn.com/words/explain-like-im-5-kerberos/).

 ## Generating Username List